 Shore Fishing And Pier Fishing For Steelhead

 Pier fishing is popular with anglers because this is where you have the opportunity to catch large fish that are full of energy and are at their strongest.
-Steelhead that have not been fighting the current for miles will often fight harder and longer because they have more energy which is why many anglers will gravitate to the lower sections of rivers and to the piers.

 I will cover pier and shore fishing methods in another article so check back soon.